Donkie/gConfig/README.md

-string | name        | A pretty name string | description | A pretty description string | type        | The value type table  | typeOptions | [optional] A list of options for the chosen type any    | default     | [optional] The default value bool   | mapUnique   | [optional] Is this items value based on the current map
+string | name        | A pretty name string | description | A pretty description string | type        | The value type number | lastChange  | [optional] When this config item was added/last changed.
+Used to warn about outdated config values.
+A UNIX timestamp. string | category    | [optional] A category table  | typeOptions | [optional] A list of options for the chosen type any    | default     | [optional] The default value bool   | mapUnique   | [optional] Is this items value based on the current map